Teja-uvce/Project1/README.md

 # SidcupFamilyGolf.com
-This is a frontend of the website of golf commitee with engaging animatons for great user experiance
+This is a frontend website of golf commitee with engaging animatons for great user experiance